 The word “run” is already in use in music.
 It either refers to a long scale or a somewhat fancier bit of melodic fluster (sometimes called a “riff.”)
 At FiguringOutMelody.com, the melodic figure we call the Run is exactly four notes long, and those notes always form a scale.

 Of the many ways to use a Run, one easily comes out ahead of the rest.
 The Run often paints in broad or medium-long strokes.
 Sometimes these gestures join together to cover a large amount of registral space (as in “Penny Lane”).
-Other times, they don’t move very far but sway over a secure foundation (as in “As Time Goes By”) But Runs can also have a far nimbler side as we hear in “Wachet Auf,” from a large work for choir that deals with waking humankind from its spiritual stupor.
+Other times, they don’t move very far but sway over a secure foundation (as in “As Time Goes By”) But Runs can also have a far nimbler side as we hear in “Wachet Auf.”

 “As Time Goes By,” by H. Hupfeld